felipe-martinezz/felipe-martinezz/README.md

 I'm Felipe, a Systems student and Game QA at Globant I ensure the quality and performance of gaming application.
 Passionate about tech and software development.

+Here are just some of my collection projects
 <!--
 **felipe-martinezz/felipe-martinezz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.